uosjapuelks/tp/docs/DeveloperGuide.md

 ## Setting Up Fridget
 1. Ensure that you have Java 11 or above installed on your computer.
-2. Download the latest `Fridget.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-4/tp/releases/download/v1.0/fridget.jar).
+2. Download the latest `Fridget.jar` from [here](https://github.com/AY2122S1-CS2113T-W12-4/tp/releases/download/v2.1/Fridget.jar).
 3. Copy the file into the folder you want to store Fridget's data.
-4. Launch the terminal on your computer.
+4. Launch the terminal in that same folder on your computer.
 You can refer to [this website](https://towardsdatascience.com/a-quick-guide-to-using-command-line-terminal-96815b97b955) on how to launch the terminal on your specific OS (Windows/Mac/Linux).
 5. Type in `java -jar Fridget.jar` into the terminal to launch the app.
 6. Type your command in the command box and press Enter to execute it.
    * Some example commands you can try: